tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/SDK 集成_intl_en.md

 1. Create or open an Android project.
 2. Copy all the .jar files in the `libs` directory under the TPNS SDK directory to the project's `libs` (or `lib`) directory.
 3. .so files are necessary components of TPNS and support armeabi, armeabi-v7a, arm64-v8a, mips, mips64, x86, and x86_64 platforms.
 Add the appropriate platform currently supported by your .so files.
 4. Open Androidmanifest.xml and add the following configurations.
-(It is recommended to modify the configurations according to the Demo in the download package.)
+(We recommend you modify the configurations according to the Demo in the download package.)
 Replace `YOUR_ACCESS_ID` and `YOUR_ACCESS_KEY` with the corresponding `AccessId` and `AccessKey` of your application.
 Make sure the configurations are completed as required; otherwise, the service may not work properly.

 #### Permission configuration